Grant, U. S.

 Date of Entry:

-Student file of U. S. Grant (Grant Lefthand).
-No entrance or departure dates are given, and no Nation is given.
-The file contains a returned student survey and a report after leaving indicating that Grant was married to Kate Stalker and working as a clerk in an Indian Trader store in Darlington, Oklahoma in 1911.
+Student file of U. S. Grant, a member of the Arapaho Nation, who arrived at the school on October 27, 1879 and departed on June 21, 1881.
+The file contains a returned student survey and a report after leaving indicating that Grant was working as a clerk in an Indian Trader store in Darlington, Oklahoma in 1911.

 Nation: